foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 #### Mod Changes

-- Added Project Clarity - Effects Textures Redone - Hotfix 3.2.5
+- Added Project Clarity - Effects Textures Redone - Hotfix 3.2.6
+- Added Better Blended Mushrooms
 - Updated Static Mesh Improvement Mod Improvement Mod to 1.4.2
-- Updated Assorted Mesh Fixes to 0.56
+- Updated Assorted Mesh Fixes to 0.59
 - Updated moreHUD to 4.1.1
 - Updated Simplicity of Snow to 0.6.4.1
 - Updated Simple Dual Sheath to 1.5.3
-- Updated DynDOLOD to 3 Alpha 93
+- Updated DynDOLOD to 3 Alpha 94
 - Flagged one ultrawide patch as WABBAJACK_ALWAYS_ENABLED so it is actually installed for users
+- Wabbajack should no longer fail due to missing ENB files

 #### CC Profile

+- Added Grass Fixes for Creation Club Mods
 - Added Fixed Mesh Lighting - Creation Club Backpacks
 - Added Jelidity's Oblivion Style Dwarven Mail Shield for Crimson Trail
 - Added UCCP and Creation Club Misc Patches for the new creations